Conditions for State and Control Constraint Activation in Coordination of Connected and Automated Vehicles: Introduction

 \section{Introduction}

 The implementation of an emerging transportation system with connected automated vehicles (CAVs) enables a novel computational framework to provide real-time control actions that optimizes energy consumption and associated benefits.
-From a control point of view, CAVs can alleviate congestion at major transportation segments \cite{Margiotta2011}, reduce emission, improve fuel efficiency \cite{Lee2013, Malikopoulos2017}, and increase passenger safety.
-Partially constrained optimal control of CAVs reduces computational complexity, but may degrade the performance metrics in real-world application.
-Particularly, vehicle speed and acceleration/deceleration constraints directly affect the physical limitations of the system, traffic regulations and passenger comfort.
-Therefore, we need to address the problem of optimal control of CAVs with hard constraint on vehicle state and control.

-Intersections, merging roadways, roundabouts, and speed reduction zones along with the driver responses to various disturbances \cite{Malikopoulos2013} are the primary sources of bottlenecks that contribute to traffic congestion.
-Several research efforts have been reported in the literature proposing either centralized or decentralized approaches on coordinating CAVs through the conflict scenarios to improve traffic condition.
-In 2004, Dresner and Stone \cite{Dresner2004} proposed the use of the reservation scheme to control a signal-free intersection of two roads.
-Since then, several research efforts have extended this approach \cite{Dresner2008, DeLaFortelle2010, Huang2012}.
-Some approaches have focused on coordinating vehicles at intersections to improve the traffic flow \cite{Zohdy2012, Yan2009, kim2014}.
-Detailed discussions of the research reported in the literature to date on coordination of CAVs to improve vehicle-level operation can be found in \cite{Malikopoulos2016a}.
+CAVs can alleviate congestion at major transportation segments \cite{Margiotta2011, mahbub2020sae-1}, reduce emission, improve fuel efficiency \cite{Lee2013, Malikopoulos2017}, and increase passenger safety.
+Several research efforts have been reported in the literature proposing either centralized or decentralized approaches on coordinating CAVs at different traffic scenarios, e.g., intersections, merging at roadways and roundabouts, speed reduction zones, to improve traffic flow and reduce stop-and-go driving.
+Some papers have used a reservation scheme \cite{Dresner2008, DeLaFortelle2010, Huang2012} to control a signal-free intersection of two roads.
+Other approaches have focused on coordinating vehicles to improve the traffic flow \cite{Zohdy2012, Yan2009, kim2014}.

-More recently, an optimal control framework was established for coordinating online CAVs in different transportation segments.
-A closed-form, analytical solution without considering state and control constraints was presented in \cite{Rios-Torres2015, Ntousakis:2016aa} for coordinating online CAVs at highway on-ramps, in \cite{Zhang2016a,mahbub2019acc} at intersections, and in \cite{Malikopoulos2018a} at roundabouts.
-The solution to the state and control unconstrained optimization problem discussed above shows acceleration spikes (jerk) at the boundaries of the solution, possibly exceeding the vehicle's physical limitation and giving rise to undesired passenger discomfort.
-Additionally, the unconstrained optimal solution only abides by the roadway speed limit at the predefined terminal points and fails to maintain the roadway regulation within the control zone.